candypay/docs/docs/checkout/node-sdk.md

 The `create` method creates and creates a new checkout session with the required configuration.
 It takes in the following parameters and returns `session_id`:

 - `items` - An array of items which would be displayed on the checkout page.
-Each element of the `items` array is an object which would contain the `name`, `price`, `image` and `quantity` of the product
+Each element of the `items` array is an object which would contain the `name`, `price`, `image`, `quantity` and `size` of the product
+- `shipping_fees` - An optional param which takes shipping fees (value in $USD) and add it on total cart value to charge users (we currently only support static value for shipping fees, please charge accordingly)
 - `tokens` - An array of SPL tokens in which the customer could pay.
 By default, `SOL` and [`USDC`](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) ([`USDC-DEV`](https://explorer.solana.com/address/Gh9ZwEmdLJ8DscKNTkTqPbNwLNNBjuSzaG9Vp2KGtKJr?cluster=devnet) on devnet) would be shown to the customer on the checkout page.
 Currently, CandyPay checkout only supports the following tokens on mainnet:

   - [`SAMO`](https://explorer.solana.com/address/7xKXtg2CW87d97TXJSDpbD5jBkheTqA83TZRuJosgAsU)